Study Permits

 Learn more about applying for a study permit as a minor here.

-If you have questions about this process, please reach out to your International Student Advisors.
+If you have questions, please contact your International Student Advisors.

 If you need to extend your study permit, we recommend applying 3 - 4 months before the listed expiry date.
 Always make sure you are aware of your study permit’s expiration date and apply for an extension well in advance.
 If you apply to extend your student status in Canada before your permit expires, you may remain in Canada under "maintained status" until you receive a decision.
 Maintained status allows you to remain under the same conditions as your previous study permit until a decision is made on your application, as long as you do not leave Canada.